EU Schemes for

 This section provides a deeper understanding of the Directive's purpose and set-up.

-The EU's Freedom to Provide Services enables companies to offer services across member states, allowing them to send employees to perform tasks there without extensive immigration procedures.
-Nevertheless, employers must comply with robust worker protection requirements outlined in the EU Posted Workers Directives (PWD) and each country's unique immigration , labor laws, wage standards, and social systems.
+The EU's Freedom to provide services enables companies to offer services across member states, allowing them to send employees to perform tasks there without extensive immigration procedures.
+Nevertheless, employers must comply with robust worker protection requirements.
+Some countries apply these rules also to mobility from outside the EU.

 Most countries structure their immigration framework around purpose-based residence permits.
 One common category within these is work-based immigration.
 In this category fall not only schemes that originate from EU Community Law, but also national schemes for highly skilled knowledge migrants and essential labor migrants, based on domestic employment needs.